The multiple holomorph of centerless groups

-With these two simple yet useful facts, we are able to show that $(f,h,g)$ has to satisfy some fairly strong conditions, thus reducing the possibilities for $\pi$ significantly.
-The list is long, but for the convenience of the interested reader who might want to apply our theorem to make further progress on Conjecture \ref{conj1}, we included as much information as possible.
-We remark that the most crucial conditions which make the proof work are (2) and (3).
+With these two simple yet useful facts, we are able to prove that $(f,h,g)$ has to satisfy some fairly strong conditions, hence reducing the possibilities for $\pi$ significantly.
+The list of conditions is long, but for the convenience of the interested reader who might want to apply our theorem to make further progress on Conjecture \ref{conj1}, we included as much information as possible in the statement.
+We note that the most crucial conditions are (2) and (3).